Manshree-cloud/Insurance-AmazonConnect-Mvp/README.md

 - Integrate the Lambda handler with external APIs or databases to return live policy or claim information.
 - Use **Amazon Connect Tasks** to follow up with customers asynchronously.

+### Contributions are welcome!
+Feel free to fork the repository and submit pull requests for enhancements.

 🚀 Why This Matters